Cruise ship: Regional industries

 Most cruise ships sail the Caribbean or the Mediterranean.
 Others operate elsewhere in places like Alaska, the South Pacific, the Baltic Sea and New England.
 A cruise ship that is moving from one of these regions to another will commonly operate a repositioning cruise while doing so.
 Expedition cruise lines, which usually operate small ships, visit certain more specialized destinations such as the Arctic and Antarctica, or the Galápagos Islands.

-The number of cruise tourists worldwide in 2005 was estimated at some 14 million.
-The main region for cruising was North America (70% of cruises), where the Caribbean islands were the most popular destinations.
+The number of cruise tourists worldwide in 2005 was estimated at 14 million.
+By 2024 this had increased to 34.5 million.

 The second most popular region was continental Europe (13%), where the fastest growing segment is cruises in the Baltic Sea.
 The most visited Baltic ports are Copenhagen, St. Petersburg, Tallinn, Stockholm and Helsinki.

 The seaport of St. Petersburg, the main Baltic port of call, received 426,500 passengers during the 2009 cruise season.

 According to 2010 CEMAR statistics the Mediterranean cruise market is going through a fast and fundamental change; Italy has won prime position as a destination for European cruises, and destination for the whole of the Mediterranean basin.
 The most visited ports in Mediterranean Sea are Barcelona (Spain), Civitavecchia (Italy), Palma (Spain) and Venice (Italy).

-2013 saw the entrance of the first Chinese company into the cruise market.
-China's first luxury cruise ship, Henna, made her maiden voyage from Sanya Phoenix Island International Port in late January.
+The first Chinese cruise company entered service in 2013.
+China's first luxury cruise ship, Henna, made her maiden voyage from Sanya Phoenix Island International Port in late January of that year.